centrifuge/website/src/pages/security.md

 ### Rewards

-The minimum reward is 100 DAI.
-The reward amount depends on the vulnerability severity and ease of exploit.
+The rewards range from 100 DAI to 50'000 DAI and depends on the vulnerability severity and ease of exploit.

-Payments are made via our Security Gitcoin bounty only.
-Rewards will only be granted for the first submission of a valid in-scope vulnerability.
+Payments are made Rewards will only be granted for the first submission of a valid in-scope vulnerability.

 ### Scope